AGENTS.md Spec (2026): Recommended Sections, the 30+ Tools That Read It, and AGENTS.md vs CLAUDE.md vs .cursorrules

 Local overridesAGENTS.override.md (Codex)CLAUDE.local.mdNot built-inNot built-in

-Size limit32 KiB default (Codex)~200 lines recommendedNo hard limitNo hard limit
+Size limit32 KiB default (Codex)Under 200 lines recommendedNo hard limitNo hard limit

 Skills integrationSKILL.md (separate standard).claude/skills/ built-in.cursor/ commandsAgent Skills (SKILL.md)